Unity-Technologies/pysolotools-fiftyone/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to pysolotools!
+Thank you for your interest in contributing to pysolotools-fiftyone!
 We are incredibly excited to see how members of our community will use and extend the tools.
 To facilitate your contributions, we've outlined a brief set of guidelines to ensure that your extensions can be easily integrated.

 ## Communication